The directory and phone are playing second (third? fourth? fifth?) fiddle to digital networking and chatbots.

 You are a person speaking to another person.

-And for 27 more ways to make being human matter why not head over to the sumptuous spread we’ve laid out for you as part of our three-part series called ‘True, tried and tested’.
+And for 27 more ways to make being human matter, why not head over to the sumptuous spread we’ve laid out for you in our guide on finding prospects online.